 Location: North Sussex

 Likes Given: 469

 Basic beginners guide to brewing your own beer from a kit

 This is a basic beginners guide to brewing your own beer from a kit, which will hopefully be of some use to 'newbies' who join our Forum and are just starting out.
 It is not intended to cover everything about home brewed beer just something fairly simple to get you started.
 When you have made a few brews you can move up a gear as you wish, and try new things helped along by the wealth of information on this Forum.

 Where to buy stuff

-Your local homebrew shop (LHBS) if you are lucky enough to have one near you, on-line suppliers, and Tesco Direct and Wilko who often have sales with savings on brewing stuff.
+Your local homebrew shop (LHBS) if you are lucky enough to have one near you, on-line suppliers, and Wilko who occasionally have sales with savings on brewing stuff.

 - Fermenting Vessel (FV) with a lid.
 Readily available is the Youngs 25 litre FV.